Prune Juice for Baby Constipation Relief

 - Prevents Anaemia: Prune juice also has a high iron content, which is important as it helps prevent anaemia.
 Iron deficiency can cause problems like fatigue and disruption in growth, and this is reduced by drinking prune juice.

 - Stronger Kids: Minerals found in plums and prunes, particularly Boron, help in strengthening bones and muscles during the period of growth.

 - Detox: The fibre present in prune juice encourages the body to produce more bile, which helps your child eliminate any harmful toxins from your baby’s body.

 - Hair Care: Prune juice also has the minerals and vitamins required to keep hair and hair follicles healthy, making it shinier and more lustrous.

 Are There Any Side-Effects to Giving Prune Juice to Babies?

 Prune juice is a laxative, so excessive intake of prune juice is harmful to the digestive system of the child.
 It can cause diarrhoea and result in watery bowel movements if the right dosage is not given to the child.

-Methods to Prepare Prune Juice at Home
+How to Make Prune Juice and Puree at Home?

 Prunes are nothing but dried plums, so making prune juice is not difficult at all.